ROYAL NAVY HARBOUR DEFENCES - OBAN

 Coming ashore at Gorten on Mull (see map above) are some cables that are most likely WW2 "tail" cables for the No. 1 Indicator Loop.
 The cables were photographed by Geoff Twibell.
 He describes them as follows: There are some six steel-sheathed cables in all, three of them having frayed down to the inner cores.
 One contains four rubber-covered cores - possibly "loop tails".
 Another contains a single, larger core.
 The remaining cable is post WW2 and contains four PVC insulated cores one red, one blue and two white.

-The six armoured cables at Gorten Gorten shoreline with hut in background.
+The six armoured tail cables at Gorten Gorten shoreline with hut in background.
 Cables run up this rocky shore.

 R.A.F.
 BASE AT GANAVAN SANDS